Design tips for reports and scorecards

 Use the Background Palette property to display alternating row colors.

 With the body cell selected, go to Properties and click Look.
-Click the plus sign button for the palette twice, for example, if you want the rows to alternate between two colors.
+Click the plus icon for the palette twice, for example, if you want the rows to alternate between two colors.

 4.2.
 Display separator lines

-Set the Interval to 3, for example, to separate every three rows.
+Increase the Interval to 3, for example, if you want to separate only every three rows.
 You can expand Stroke to change the Color and Width.

 5. Report options